 Read about Gabe Fleisher's National Agenda talk.

 Gabe Fleisher’s love for politics and history began at an early age when he attended the 2009 presidential inauguration.
 The 16-year-old is now a voice of his generation as the publisher of the political newsletter Wake up to Politics, which has more than 50,000 subscribers.
 Fleisher has been featured in the New York Times, NPR, and on TBS’ Full Frontal with Samantha Bee.
-This program is cosponsored by the Department of Political Science and International Relations in UD's College of Arts and Sciences.
+This program was cosponsored by the Department of Political Science and International Relations in UD's College of Arts and Sciences.

 October 24―Amberia Allen, Humor Matters

-Amberia Allen writes for Comedy Central’s The Daily Show with Trevor Noah and is an award-winning stand-up comedian who draws on her experiences as an emerging Ph.D. and a small-town girl navigating life in Hollywood.
+Amberia Allen is a writer for Comedy Central’s The Daily Show with Trevor Noah and an award-winning stand-up comedian who draws on her experiences as an emerging Ph.D. and a small-town girl navigating life in Hollywood.
 Allen won the 2014 HBO-sponsored Comedy Wings Competition in 2014, appeared on Aspire TV’s stand-up special We Got Next, and is a contributor for the online show The Young Turks.
 She was one of the stars of the reboot of Punk’d for BET and in Chris Case’s Winning Ugly for Fox.
 She has appeared on several television shows including Silicon Valley, and she is the co-author of the UCLA Hollywood Diversity Report.
-This program is cosponsored by UD's Center for Black Culture.
+This program was cosponsored by UD's Center for Black Culture.

 November 14―Mary Jordan and Kevin Sullivan, Facts Matter